 The deadline each month to submit articles, photos and ads is the 24th of the month prior to the next issue.
 This will be Feb.
 24th for the March 2017 issue and Mar.
 24 for the April 2017 issue.
-After that, it's too late unless your exhibit runs the world." into the next month.
+After that, it's too late unless your exhibit runs into the next month.
 But don't wait for the last minute - send your info now.
+And where do you send that info?
+E-mail to (info@carolinaarts.com).